Jake Young (footballer): Bradford City

 In May 2022, Young signed for Bradford City for an undisclosed fee on a three-year deal.
 He said that working with manager Mark Hughes was the main attraction.
 He scored on his debut for the club, an equalising goal in an eventual 3–2 loss away at Barrow on 6 August 2022.
 By 8 September, he had scored three goals in the past two games, but said that he aware that a first-team place was not guaranteed due to the size of the squad.
 His goal against Walsall was nominated for the League Two goal of the month for September.
 However, by January 2023 he had not played in the League since mid-September, and had only made two EFL Trophy appearances since (both in October), with Hughes saying that there were players ahead of him in the squad.

 On 14 January 2023, Young joined League Two side Barrow on loan for the remainder of the 2022–23 season.
 At the time Barrow manager Pete Wild described Young as a "top player", with Wild later saying that Young was starting to impress him with his performances.

 Ahead of the 2023–24 season, Young was told that he could find a new club.
 In July 2023, Hughes revealed that Young had rejected loan moves away from the club.
 He missed the club's pre-season trip to Spain, and played with the youth team in a friendly against Bradford (Park Avenue).
 On 2 August, Young signed for League Two rivals Swindon Town on loan for the 2023–24 season.
 On 26 August, Young scored four goals against Crawley Town in a 6–0 rout.
 After three goals early in the season, he was described as an "instant hit" at Swindon, and after scoring seven goals in four games, he was nominated for the League Two August 2023 Player of the Month award, which Young won.
-He also won the November Player of the Year award.
+He also won the November Player of the Month award.
 Young said he was playing the best football of his career at Swindon.